Eating Disorder Recovery

 While working at a local hospital and dialysis clinic, Teran gained valuable experience in medical nutrition therapy.
 She also served as the registered dietitian for a hospital-based wellness center, and consulted at a residential treatment facility for individuals struggling with co-occurring disorders.
 Teran later served as a program and outpatient dietitian at an intensive outpatient program (IOP) for eating disorder treatment.
 In 2018, she also became certified as a Body Project facilitator.

-Teran's training includes weight inclusive care, weight stigma and bias, body image work, trauma informed care, Health at Every Size (HAES), somatic work as well as a variety of therapeutic approaches including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Family Based Treatment (FBT).
+Teran's training includes weight inclusive care, weight stigma and bias, body image work, trauma-informed care, Health at Every Size (HAES), somatic work, Mindfulness-Based Stress Reduction (MBSR) as well as a variety of therapeutic approaches including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Family Based Treatment (FBT)

-Teran has served on local boards, and has received awards such as the Young Dietitian of the Year for the Tennessee Academy of Nutrition and Dietetics and Knoxville Academy of Nutrition and Dietetics.
+Teran has served on local boards, and has received awards from the Knoxville Academy of Nutrition and Dietetics such as Young Dietitian of the Year and Preceptor of the Year.
+She has also won Young Dietitian of the Year for the Tennessee Academy of Nutrition and Dietetics.

 When she isn’t busy with her family or counseling, Teran enjoys photography, scrapbooking, being outdoors, hanging out at one of her favorite coffee spots, or playing with her sweet puppy, Piper.